mevain/mevain/README.md

 I am Ksenia and here's some info about me:
 * Moscow, Russia
 * 21 y.o.
-* Currently studying at BMSTU
-  * Faculty of Informatics and Control Systems
+* Graduated with honors from the Faculty of Informatics and Control Systems at BMSTU
-  * Fourth year
 * Interested in web development and computer networks

 ✉️ How to reach me: